Skip to Content

 The Greek version of a shawarma is a Gyro.

-Both names (Doner and Gyro) indicate turning or spinning and in fact the name shawarma comes from the Turkish form of the Arabic word for turn or spin.
+Both names (doner and gyro) indicate turning or spinning, and in fact the name shawarma comes from the Turkish form of the Arabic word for turn or spin.

 Shawarma is made from different types of meat that can be used together to create it.
-These include, lamb, turkey, chicken, and beef.
+These include lamb, turkey, chicken, and beef.

 While, for the most part, pork is not eaten in the Middle East, the gyro is often made of chicken or pork.

-Shawarma is a popular street food in the Middle East and it seems that every country has their own traditional way of eating it.
+Shawarma is a popular street food in the Middle East, and it seems that every country has their own traditional way of eating it.

-In Israel, it will normally be served in a pita or in a laffa (an Iraqi flatbread that is part of Israeli cuisine) together with a variety of additions, such as tahini, humus, pickles, Israeli salad (diced cucumbers and tomatoes), French fries, pickled cabbage, and more.
+In Israel, it will normally be served in a pita or in a laffa (an Iraqi flatbread that is part of Israeli cuisine) together with a variety of additions, such as tahini, hummus, pickles, Israeli salad (diced cucumbers and tomatoes), French fries, pickled cabbage, and more.
 Everyone just puts in what they like.

 Shawarma on an electric skewer